vcaster/Homelab/Kubernetes/README.md

 # Loki

-* add manual loki connection with `loki-stack.monitoring.svc.cluster.local:3100`
+* add manual loki connection with `loki-stack.monitoring.svc.cluster.local:3100` to Grafana

 # Zabbix

 * for the agent configs
 * * use the IPs of the worker nodes for the passive checks
+* * use load balancer IP for serverActive and ensure hostname match
+* sanity check (edit zabbix active) agent.ping as passive (zabbix agent)
+* setup auto registration with hostmetadata (see ansible)